Man charged with killing Memphis jogger held without bond

 Fletcher was reported missing when she did not return home from her regular morning run, and her cellphone and water bottle were discovered in front of a house owned by the university, authorities said.

 Memphis Police Director Cerelyn “CJ” Davis said it was too early in the investigation to determine how and where Fletcher was killed.
-Davis said the body was found behind a vacant duplex.
-A police affidavit said officers noticed vehicle tracks next to the duplex’s driveway, and they “smelled an odor of decay.”
+Davis said her body was found behind a vacant duplex.
+A police affidavit said officers noticed vehicle tracks next to the duplex’s driveway and they “smelled an odor of decay.”

-Purple running shorts whose appearance was consistent with those Fletcher was wearing were found in a discarded trash bag nearby, the affidavit said.
+Purple running shorts consistent with those Fletcher was wearing were found in a discarded trash bag nearby, the affidavit said.

-The suspect previously kidnapped a prominent Memphis attorney in 2000 when he was 16 years old.
+The suspect previously kidnapped a prominent Memphis attorney in 2000, when he was 16 years old.
 He spent 20 years in prison for that crime, but he had been sentenced to 24.
 Some have questioned the release.
-Mulroy has noted Henderson served 85% percent of the sentence — which Mulroy said was “not unusual” — and the DA’s office opposed his parole.
+Mulroy has noted Henderson served 85% of the sentence, which Mulroy said was “not unusual.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.